easttennesseecc-star/Q-Top-Dog-IDE/AI_AGENT_MARKETPLACE_DOCUMENTATION_INDEX.md

 - [ ] What's my specific role?
 - [ ] What code will I write?
 - [ ] How do I know I'm done?
-- [ ] How does it connect to the rest of Q-IDE?
+- [ ] How does it connect to the rest of Top Dog?
 - [ ] What's the revenue opportunity?

 If you can answer all 10 questions, you're ready! 🚀